 Rock Springs is a medium-sized city located in the state of Wyoming.
 With a population of 23,755 people and seven constituent neighborhoods, Rock Springs is the fifth largest community in Wyoming.

-When you are in Rock Springs, you'll notice that it is more blue-collar than most other communities in America.
-39.09% of Rock Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Rock Springs is a city of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in Rock Springs who work in office and administrative support (12.01%), sales jobs (7.99%), and management occupations (7.05%).
+Rock Springs is a blue-collar town, with 37.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Rock Springs is a city of construction workers and builders, professionals, and sales and office workers.
+There are especially a lot of people living in Rock Springs who work in office and administrative support (10.87%), sales jobs (8.31%), and management occupations (7.41%).

-The per capita income in Rock Springs in 2010 was $30,396, which is upper middle income relative to Wyoming and the nation.
-This equates to an annual income of $121,584 for a family of four.
+The per capita income in Rock Springs in 2010 was $31,279, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,116 for a family of four.
 However, Rock Springs contains both very wealthy and poor people as well.

 Rock Springs is a very ethnically-diverse city.
 The people who call Rock Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rock Springs residents report their race to be White, followed by Asian.
+The greatest number of Rock Springs residents report their race to be White, followed by Black or African-American.
 Rock Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.53% of the city’s residents.
+People of Hispanic or Latino origin account for 16.08% of the city’s residents.
 Important ancestries of people in Rock Springs include English, Irish, Italian, and Scottish.

 The most common language spoken in Rock Springs is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.